 The study used remote sensing to review 700 reburns across the West.
 According to one of the researchers, Claire Tortorelli: “Some previous fires can have moderating effects on future fire behavior.
 It’s important to understand how past wildfires will affect what happens in the future.”

-The article promotes natural and human ignitions as a potential fuel reduction policy.
+The article promotes natural and human ignitions as a potential fuel reduction policy, but fails to acknowledge that not all high severity blazes should be reduced.
 I have no problem with more wildfire on the landscape.

 However, the paper has numerous qualifiers not stated in the brief press announcement, presenting an entirely different picture of fuel reductions and their ability to reduce future wildfire severity and size.

-PROBABILITY FIRES WILL ENCOUNTER FUEL REDUCTIONS IS LOW
+PROBABILITY THAT FIRES WILL ENCOUNTER FUEL REDUCTIONS IS LOW

-One of the findings is that the reduced fire severity could last up to 20 years in some systems, but the effect lessened over time.
+One of the findings is that there was a reduction in high severity fires that could last up to 20 years in some systems, but even that the effect lessened over time.

 The key word in this statement is “could” because other research has shown that most fuel reductions, whether by past fires, prescribed burning, or thinning, have a limited time regarding their effectiveness.
 As the authors note, there are: “decreases in magnitude (of wildfire) over time as understory fuels recover following fire.”